galyasteffano/stelligent-nu/03-iam/README.md

 that could be automated in order to confirm the permissions for the Role?_

+> i did not test folder operations that might not be desired, such as deleting
+> the prefix itself.

 #### Task: Positive and Negative Tests

 Code at least one new positive and one new negative test.